binaryage/dirac-sample/readme.md

 ### Hello, World!

-Let's try to call `hello!` function from our namespace `dirac-sample.core`.
+Let's try to call `hello!` function from our namespace `dirac-sample.demo`.

-    (dirac-sample.core/hello!
+    (dirac-sample.demo/hello!
 "World")

 It worked `"Hello, World!"` was logged into the console (white background means that the logging was produced by javascript).
-But we got a warning: `Use of undeclared Var dirac-sample.core/hello! at line 1 &lt;dirac repl&gt;`.
+But we got a warning: `Use of undeclared Var dirac-sample.demo/hello! at line 1 &lt;dirac repl&gt;`.
 This is expected, because REPL environment has no idea that such function exits.
 It just blindly transpiled our command into javascript.

 As you probably know, you have to first eval namespace in the REPL context to make it aware of namespace content.

-    (require 'dirac-sample.core)
+    (require 'dirac-sample.demo)

-Now you can call `(dirac-sample.core/hello!
+Now you can call `(dirac-sample.demo/hello!
 "World!")` (tip: use arrow up key to find it in console history) and it works without warnings.

 But still you have to type fully qualified name because currently you are in `cljs.user` namespace.
 To switch you can use `in-ns` special function.